-The Computing Information Center, 305 Computer Center (353-1800) distributes reference materials and provides information and support services related to academic computing services for MSU.
-The CIC includes: the Computing Resource Center (355-4500) with various reference and training and materials and demonstration software; the MSU Computer Store, described below and other support services.
+The Computing Information Center (CIC), 305 Computer Center (355-4500) distributes reference materials and provides information and support services related to academic computing services for MSU.
+The CIC includes: the Computing Resource Center (355-4500) with various reference and self-instructional training materials and demonstration software; a computer loaner pool; a consulting service for general mainframe, networking, and software usage questions; and the MSU Computer Store, described below.
 You are encouraged to take advantage of all services regardless of your level of computer knowledge and experience.